18 Easy DIY Centerpiece Ideas on a Budget for Every Season That Look Stunning

 14. Floating Candle Centerpiece

-Fill a glass bowl or vase with water and float candles on top.
-Add flower petals or citrus slices for color.
-This simple centerpiece creates a magical glow, perfect for romantic dinners or festive gatherings.
+Fill a clear bowl or vase with water and float candles on top.
+Add slices of lemon, cranberries, or flower petals beneath the surface for subtle color.
+The reflection of light through water creates a soft, romantic glow perfect for evening gatherings.

 13. Seasonal Wreath Centerpiece